Fracture of the Heel Bone (Calcaneus)

 Fracture of the Heel Bone (Calcaneus) Treatment Options

 Treatment is based upon the severity of the injury.
-Splints/casts/braces are used in fracture that are well aligned.
+Resurgens Orthopaedics offers non-surgical treatment options such as splints, casts, and braces for fractures that are well aligned.
 Surgery may be required with more serious injuries.

 Fracture of the Heel Bone (Calcaneus) Surgery